musharifshaikh/HelloWorld/README.md

 # HelloWorld
-This is Hello World Program Written inC language
+This is Hello World Program Written in C language